makersacademy/bowling-challenge/README.md

 ## Runnning tests:

+The test suite comprises of 3 types of test:
+- Unit tests, found in `spec/models/`
+- Features tests, found in `spec/features/`
+- Integration tests, found in `spec/integration/`

+Unit and feature tests use Jasmine, whilst the intgration tests use Cypress.

-To run tests from the terminal, run `npm test`
+To run the Jasmine unit and features tests from the terminal, run `npm test`

-To run tests in the browser, open `public/js/spec/SpecRunner.html` in the browser, which also gives an overview of the public interfaces and functionality of the classes and the app as a whole.
+To run these tests in the browser, open `public/js/spec/SpecRunner.html` in the browser, which also gives an overview of the public interfaces and functionality of the app.

+To run the Cypress integration tests from the terminal, run `npm run cy` To open the Cypress GUI and see the tests running, run `npx cypress open`

 ## Objectives

 The purpose of this project was to build a score calculator for 10 pin bowling.
 Bowling is a deceptively complex game and the goal here was to build a working app with high code quality, using test driven development.
 Once the game logic was complete I used jQuery, HTML and CSS to create a responsive UI and deployed the app through surge.
 I used Travis CI and Coveralls to automate testing and coverage, and ESLint, CodeClimate and Better Code to ensure high code quality and maintainability.

 ### Testing:
-- I used Jasmine as my testing framework, to write automated unit and feature tests which can be run in the browser.
+- I used Jasmine as my testing framework for unit and feature tests.
+- For end to end testing I used Cypress
-- The feature specs focus on running through an entire game, to ensure the program functions as expected.
-The unit specs test individual functions in isolation.
+- The Jasmine feature specs focus on running through an entire bowling game, to ensure the program functions as expected and that the classes are working together correctly.
+The unit specs test individual functions and classes in isolation
+- The Cypress Integration tests interact with the app in the browser as a user would and ensure the interface behaves as expected
-- I created a spy object to mock the Game class in the ScoreBoard tests
+- I created spy objects to mock class dependencies in the tests
-- I chose to mock the Frame class in the game class tests, using dependency injection, to ensure the classes were tested in isolation:
+- In GameSpec.js I used dependency injection to mock the ScoreBoard class and ensure the classes were tested in isolation:

 ```js
 // Dependency injection in Game.js